zerotier/terraform-multicloud-quickstart/README.md

 # Understanding ZeroTier VL2

 ZeroTier networks are virtual Ethernet switches.
-This means that anything you can do on a LAN segment, ZeroTier can over the Internet, securely, across clouds, and through NAT devices.
+This means that anything you can do on a physical LAN segment, ZeroTier can over the Internet, securely, across clouds, and through NAT devices.

 <p align="center">
 <img src="https://live.staticflickr.com/106/311526846_24b03feedf_w_d.jpg" alt="https://www.flickr.com/photos/valkyrieh116/311526846" /><br/>